seek-oss/sku/docs/docs/static-rendering.md

 When this occurs during static rendering, [renderToString] will throw an error, as it expects the render to complete immediately.
 To avoid this error you have a few options:

 1. Never suspend a component during an initial render.
-Either don't use React Suspense in the first place, or ensure suspended components aren't used until after the initial load.
+Either don't use React Suspense in the first place, or ensure suspended components aren't used until after hydration.
 2. Use [renderToPipeableStream] in your `renderApp` function.
 You'll need to wait for the stream to end and return all the HTML at once.
 3. **Experimental:** sku provides a `renderToStringAsync` function to your `renderApp` function that will perform option 2 for you.